La Perla, San Juan, Puerto Rico

-La Perla is a historical shanty town astride the northern historic city wall of Old San Juan, Puerto Rico, stretching about 650 yards (600 m) along the rocky Atlantic coast immediately east of the Santa Maria Magdalena de Pazzis Cemetery and down the slope from (north of) Calle Norzagaray.
+La Perla is a historic neighborhood located in the northern historic city of Old San Juan, Puerto Rico, stretching about 650 yards (600 m) along the rocky Atlantic coast immediately east of the Santa Maria Magdalena de Pazzis Cemetery and down the slope from (north of) Calle Norzagaray.

 La Perla was established in the 18th century.
-Initially, the area was the site of a slaughterhouse because the law required the homes of former slaves and homeless non-white servants – as well as cemeteries – to be established away from the main community center; in this case, outside the city walls.
+Initially, the area was the site of a slaughterhouse because the law required the homes of slaves and homeless black and coloured servants – as well as cemeteries – to be established away from the main community center: in this case, outside the city walls.
 Sometime after, some of the farmers and workers started living around the slaughterhouse and shortly established their houses there.

 History, location and description

 Located inside the Old San Juan Historic District, La Perla (The Pearl) was originally the site of a slaughterhouse, called El Matadero.
 It was built in the 18th century outside the walls of San Juan by slaves who were required to live outside the city.
 Slaves built homes and lived near the slaughterhouse and later jíbaros, (Puerto Rican farmers) who moved to San Juan, lived there.